Quorn

 Quorn is a brand of meat substitute products.
 Quorn originated in the UK and is sold primarily in Europe, but is available in 11 countries.
 The brand is owned by parent company Monde Nissin.

 Quorn is sold as both a cooking ingredient and as a meat substitute used in a range of prepackaged meals.

 Though all Quorn products are vegetarian, not all are vegan.
-All Quorn foods contain mycoprotein as an ingredient, which is derived from the Fusarium venenatum fungus.
+All Quorn foods contain mycoprotein as an ingredient, which is derived from the Fusarium venenatum microfungus.
 In most Quorn products, the fungus culture is dried and mixed with egg white, which acts as a binder, and then is adjusted in texture and pressed into various forms.
 The vegan formulation uses potato protein as a binder instead of egg white.

 History

 Quorn was launched in 1985 by Marlow Foods, a joint venture between Rank Hovis McDougall (RHM) and Imperial Chemical Industries (ICI).

 Microbial biomass is produced commercially as single-cell protein (SCP) for human food or animal feed and as viable yeast cells for the baking industry.
 The industrial production of bakers' yeast started in the early 1900s, and yeast biomass was used as human food in Germany during World War I. The development of large-scale processes for the production of microbial biomass as a source of commercial protein began in earnest in the late 1960s.

 Several of the processes investigated did not come to fruition owing to political and economic problems, but the establishment of the ICI Pruteen process for the production of bacterial SCP for animal feed was a milestone in the development of the fermentation industry.
 This process used continuous culture on a large scale 1500 m3.
 The economics of the production of SCP as animal feed were marginal, which eventually led to the discontinuation of the Pruteen process.

 The technical expertise gained from the Pruteen process assisted ICI in collaborating with company Rank Hovis McDougall on a process for the production of fungal biomass for human food.
 A continuous fermentation process for the production of Fusarium venenatum biomass (marketed as Quorn) was developed using a 40 m3 air-lift fermenter.

 During the 1960s, it was predicted that by the 1980s there would be a shortage of protein-rich foods.

 The filamentous fungus, Fusarium venenatum, was discovered in a soil sample in 1967.
 In 1985, RHM was given permission to sell mycoprotein for human consumption after a ten-year evaluation programme.